kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

 ## Overview

 The Kyma Telemetry module supports you in integrating with observability backends in a convenient way.
-This example outlines how to integrate with [AWS CloudWatch](https://aws.amazon.com/cloudwatch) as a backend.
-As CloudWatch is not supporting OTLP ingestion natively, it will require to deploy the [AWS Distro for OpenTelemetry](https://aws-otel.github.io) additionally.
+The following example outlines how to integrate with [AWS CloudWatch](https://aws.amazon.com/cloudwatch) as a backend.
+Because CloudWatch does not support OTLP ingestion natively, you must deploy the [AWS Distro for OpenTelemetry](https://aws-otel.github.io) additionally.

 ![overview](../../assets/cloudwatch-integration-diagram.svg)